-- array_type specifies the type allowed for each array element.
-All the types defined in Table 7, as well as any user-defined enum types, but excepting array types, may be used as array types.
+1) array_type specifies the type allowed for each array element.
+All the types defined in Table 7, excepting array types, may be used as array types.

 Effectively, multi-dimensional arrays are not supported.
-This limitation may be circumvented by defining arrays of structs containing arrays. - 2) declaration may be a struct member or a parameter name.
+This limitation may be circumvented by defining arrays of structs containing arrays.

+2) declaration may be a struct member or a parameter name.